 Genevieve

-Genevieve Name Meaning: Origins and Significance
+Genevieve Name Meaning: Origins & Significance

 Origins of the Name Genevieve